wisdom2608/Kustomize/README.md

 └── overlays/
     ├── dev/
     │   ├── kustomization.yml
+        └── dev-namespace.yml
     │
     ├── staging/
     │   ├── kustomization.yml
+        └── staging-namespace.yml
     │
     └── prod/
         ├── kustomization.yml
+        └── prod-namespace.yml
 ```
-We have to remove the `nginx-namespace.yml` so that each overlay has its own namespace specification.
+We have to remove the `nginx-namespace.yml`from the base directory so that each overlay has its own namespace specification.

 We need to create a namespace in each overlay.
 For resources to be created in the dev environment, for example, we have to create a `dev-namespace.yml` for Dev environment and then add it to the  kustomization.yml file resources and so on.